 Who is Paula Derry?

-I am both a practitioner of hands-on bodywork and a research health psychologist.
-In both my research and practice, I am interested in holistic approaches to health.
+I am both a practitioner of hands-on bodywork and a holistic health researcher.
 I am a graduate of the Ohashi Institute, where I trained to be a practitioner of Ohashiatsu, a variant of Shiatsu, and was a Certified Ohashiatsu Consultant.
 I am also a licensed massage therapist and have workshop training in a broad variety of approaches to holism.
-My original bodywork training was a certificate program in massage and eclectic bodywork at the Gefion School in Berkeley, California.
-While my practice is in bodywork, not psychology, my background in health psychology informs my understanding of my bodywork practice.
+My original bodywork training was a certificate program in Esalen massage and eclectic bodywork at the Gefion School in Berkeley, California.
+While my practice is in bodywork, not psychology, I was for many years a research health psychologist and this informs my understanding of my bodywork practice.

 What are your fees?

 Intake visit: $125.
 During this 90-minute session, we talk about your background to give me a better sense of who you are, and about your goals for coming.
 We also do a hands-on shiatsu session.